Local

 What are the town’s budget priorities?

-The proposed budget makes “strategic investments” in council priorities, staff compensation and benefits, core services and fiscal sustainability, Vorhees said.
+The proposed budget makes “strategic investments” in council priorities, staff compensation and benefits, core services and fiscal sustainability, Voorhees said.
 He noted several initiatives that are planned or in progress, including:

 • Three new jobs: fleet technician, library experiences assistant and an economic development destination coordinator.